andrewhstead/stream-three-project/README.md

 The simple 'Home' app contains the template for the site's Home Page, as well as a model which enables site users, whether registered or not, to send messages to the site administrators.
 This is done by means of a form which saves the message, along with the user's name and email address, to the database.
+The other model in the Home app is one which allows the site administrators to define information about the league's sponsors, listing their names and linking to company logos.
+These are then included in the home page template.

 ### News App